 Growing participation in our Partner Networks

-Starbucks Partner Networks are partner-led groups that bring together people with shared identities and experiences, along with allies, to promote a culture of inclusion and contribute to the success of our partners and our business.
+Led by partners, for partners, Starbucks Partner Networks create moments of connection that promote diversity, foster inclusion and contribute to the success of our partners and our company.
 They are thoughtful advocates and powerful voices to help promote change and understanding within the organization and beyond.
+Through Networks, Starbucks partners build communities of belonging and moments that invite us to learn, celebrate, contribute and reflect on the diverse cultures, experiences and convictions that make us human.

-Today, we have 12 Partner Networks, with 77 active chapters in the U.S. To learn more, click here.
+Today, we have 13 Partner Networks in the U.S., with 100+ regional chapters in the U.S. To learn more, click here.

-Starbucks continues to pursue and maintain 100 percent pay equity by race and gender for similar roles in the U.S. Learn more about reasons for the gender pay gap and the best practices and tools Starbucks uses to close the gap here.
+We remain committed to achieving 100% race pay equity by race and gender in the U.S. Learn more about reasons for the gender pay gap and the best practices and tools Starbucks uses to close the gap here.

 Providing tools and trainings to create inclusive environments in stores